Senior Resident Assistant

 - Excellent interpersonal and managerial skills

-- Ability to work during vacation periods (fall break, Thanksgiving, winter break, spring break, Easter) and Interterm as required
+- Ability to work during vacation periods (fall break, Thanksgiving, Christmas, spring break, Easter) and interterm as required

-- Additional employment, internship, or student-teaching responsibilities while a staff member must be approved by the associate dean of students.
+- Additional employment, internship, or student teaching responsibilities while a staff member must be approved by the dean of students and student affairs coordinator

 Duties at the Resident Assistant Level